yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* April 17 2025: 👋 Wan 2.1GP v4.1: Recam Master model support, view a video from a different angle.
+The video to process must be at least 81 frames long and you should set at least 15 steps denoising to get good results.
 * April 13 2025: 👋 Wan 2.1GP v4.0: lots of goodies for you !
     - A new UI, tabs were replaced by a Dropdown box to easily switch models
     - A new queuing system that lets you stack in a queue as many text2video, imag2video tasks, ... as you want.
 Each task can rely on complete different generation parameters (different number of frames, steps, loras, ...).
 Many thanks to **Tophness** for being a big contributor on this new feature